POSTS TAGGED: Samsung Galaxy Tab 2 10.1

-Posted December 12, 2012 By: Former Writer
+Posted December 12, 2012 at 10:00 am by Former Writer

 CyanogenMod 10.1 (and thus Jelly Bean 4.2) has been making its way around the forums recently, and users couldn’t be happier.
 Moreover, it’s being released for devices that otherwise have little to no chance of receiving official Android 4.2 from the OEMs.
 Now, there are unofficial CyanogenMod 10.1 builds being released for the Samsung Galaxy Tab 2 10.1.

-Posted June 2, 2012 By: Former Writer
+Posted June 2, 2012 at 06:00 pm by Former Writer

 From the moment a device is released—and this is true for pretty much any Android device—someone inevitably begins to look for a way to obtain root access.
 In some cases, it can be rather difficult and take weeks or months, but in other cases it’s almost instantaneous.
 No matter the time frame or the device, gaining root access for the first time is always an exciting development.

-Posted May 8, 2012 By: Will Verduzco
+Posted May 8, 2012 at 04:30 pm by Will Verduzco

 Another day, another forum here on XDA-Developers.
 And today, we bring you several.
 Starting with the tablet world, we added forums for the Asus Transformer TF300T and the Samsung Galaxy Tab 2 (both the 7.0 and 10.1 variants).
 The Asus offering brings similar features to that of its sibling, the Transformer Prime, but with a more wallet-friendly price.
 Swapping out the acclaimed Super-IPS display for a more standard (but still vibrant) IPS panel, but retaining its Nvidia Tegra 3 powerhouse, the TF300T is no slouch.
 On the other end of the alphabet, the Samsung Galaxy Tab 2 7.0 and 10.1 offer fantastic displays and competent dual-core processors for $250 and $400, respectively.